sandraguiar0-bit/Data-analytics-Portfolio/README.md

 Excel file with the Macro: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Projet_VBA_SANDRA.xlsm

+Note (Mac users):
-PS: If you are on Macbook, before running the code, make sure that the CSV file does not open on Numbers (which it normally is, by default), it should be on excel.
-Once that is done, you can run the macro ("Projet_VBA2025") and select the CSV file; the rest of the automized analysis will follow!
+If you are using macOS, ensure the CSV file opens in Excel (not Numbers) before running the macro.
+Then run the macro "Projet_VBA2025", select the CSV file, and the automated analysis will execute.

 ---